Werner syndrome: Associated diseases

 Werner syndrome patients are at increased risk for several other diseases, many associated with aging.
 Atherosclerosis, the thickening of artery walls due to cholesterol buildup, is one common complication.
 While normal atherosclerosis generally involves the major arteries, smaller arterioles are more likely to be affected.
 It is possible nervous system disorders are associated.
 Brain atrophy is present in 40% of patients.
 Osteoporosis, the loss of bone mineral density common in post-menopausal women, is another common symptom.
 In contrast with the normal population, the rate of osteoporosis is especially high for male patients.
 Diabetes mellitus is another common accompaniment.
 Skin ulcers occur in about 75% of patients – and can be difficult to treat.
 If skin ulcers become badly infected or develop gangrene, they often require amputation.
 Unlike most other related diseases and complications, these ulcers are not associated with normal aging.

-Patients are also at an increased risk of cancer, especially malignant melanoma.
+Patients are also at an increased risk of cancer, especially melanoma.
 Soft-tissue sarcomas are the most common cancer types.
 Other types of skin cancer, other epithelial cancers such as thyroid and liver cancers, MDS (myelodysplastic syndrome), and MFH (malignant fibrous histiocytoma) are also prevalent among.
 Mutations in the WRN gene, especially single-nucleotide polymorphisms (SNPs), are associated with many of the cancers and other associated diseases.
 WRN SNPs correlate with cancers such as sarcomas and non-Hodgkin lymphomas, as well as diabetes and cardiovascular problems including atherosclerosis.